LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-27-koin-vs-kodein-for-kmp-di.md

 #### The root cause

 Koin-Annotations generates metadata classes with **time-based hashes** that change on every compilation.
-This breaks reproducible builds—a critical requirement for F-Droid's security policies.
+This breaks reproducible builds — a critical requirement for F-Droid's security policies.

 #### The maintainer response